Skrillx13/MKDocs-RTD-Tutorial/docs/index.md

 ## Get started quickly

-IF you wish to jump straight into the content, the section "Getting Started" contaisn everything you need to know, and how to create a MKDocs site within an hour.
+If you wish to jump straight into the content, the section "Getting Started" contains everything you need to know, and how to create a MKDocs site within an hour.
 For more extensive Documentation, you are welcome to check out the other sections.

 ## Contents